mvolkmann/blog/src/neovim.md

 The {% aTargetBlank "https://github.com/m4xshen/smartcolumn.nvim",
-"smartcolumn.nvim" %} plugin displays a vertical line at a given column only if a visible line extends past that column.
+"smartcolumn.nvim" %} plugin displays a vertical line at a given column only if at least one line in the file extends past that column.

 To install smartcolumn.nvim, create the file `~/.config/nvim/lua/user/plugins/smartcolumn.lua` containing the following: